Modes of Mechanical Guidance of Adhesion-Independent Cell Migration: Results

 \section{Results}

 To examine how cells determine their direction in confined geometries - such as microchannels or microcapillaries - we consider a cigar-shaped cell initially positioned inside a cylindrical channel (see Fig. \ref{fig:sketch} (top)).
 The cell is initialized with a length of 3.24 and a height of 1.84, placed within a channel of diameter 2.
 The channel length varies and is chosen sufficiently large to ensure that the cell is unaffected by the channel openings.
+The interface thickness is selected to be sufficiently small such that the specific choice of $\varepsilon$ has little influence on the results; see Appendix \ref{sec:epsilon} for a more detailed discussion.
 A nearly homogeneous cortical concentration field is prescribed with a base value of 1 and superimposed uniform noise centered on 0 and a width of 0.1.
 The channel walls are equipped with no-slip (${\bf v}=0$) and no-adhesion ($\phi=0, {\bf n}\cdot\nabla\phi=0$) boundary conditions.
 Unless otherwise specified the model and simulation parameters are as given in Tab.~\ref{tab:parameters}.

+The chosen P\'eclet number corresponds to active cortical tension $\sigma_0$ on the order of $1$ mN/m as suggested from measurements in cells \cite{salbreux2012actin}.
+The critical {P\'eclet} number at which pattern formation occurs can be very roughly estimated from the linear stability theory in Ref.~\cite{Mietke_PRL_2019}, which however neglects the exterior fluid and channel walls.
+Based on our simulations, we identify a critical Péclet number of $\Pe \approx 20$ (see Appendix \ref{sec:peclet}).
+Starting simulations from random initial concentrations, we consistently find the emergence of dominant polar patterns of mode $1$ (i.e. high concentration at one cell end and low at the other).

+The chosen ratio between cortical and fluid viscosity $\eta R/\eta_b = 1$ was selected to specifically study a balanced regime where the viscous contributions of the surrounding fluid and the cell cortex are comparable, clearly exposing the coupling mechanism necessary for cellular propulsion.
+While physically realistic values of cytoplasmic viscosity (see Tab.~\ref{tab:parameters}) suggest a much lower ratio, our results are expected to be robust as in both regimes single-spot myosin concentration patterns (1-modes) emerge \cite{Mietke_PRL_2019}.
+To verify this, we performed additional representative simulations with a smaller fluid-to-cortical viscosity ratio ($\eta R/\eta_b = 0.25$).
+These confirmed that the cell consistently develops the same single-spot polarity, and that the overall influence of external cues on the symmetry-breaking mechanism remains robust.